 Local Government Resource Review (LGRR) - a Central Government initiated review of the system of financing Local Government.
-The Government plans to discontinue current funding arrangements at the end of 2012/13 and introduce a new finance system with effect from 1 April 2013 based around the retention of National Non Domestic Rates.
+The Government plans to discontinue current funding arrangements at the end of 2013/14 and introduce a new finance system with effect from 1 April 2013 based around the retention of Non Domestic Rates.

-National Non Domestic Rates (NNDR) (also known as business rates)- NNDR is a tax charged on commercial properties.
-It is calculated by multiplying a property's 'rateable value' by a nationally set amount (known as the 'NNDR multiplier').
-The council acts as a collecting agency for central government and passes all income to it.
-The government then redistributes the money it receives back to local authorities based on resident population.
+Non Domestic Rates (NDR) (also known as business rates) - NDR is a tax charged on commercial properties.
+It is calculated by multiplying a property's 'rateable value' by a nationally set amount (known as the 'NDR multiplier').
+The council acts as a collecting agency for NDR and the proceeds are then redistributed to central government, the county council and the balance retained by the council.